This show will undergo a temporary halt, ladies and gentlemen, until I can get my cigar lighter working.

 But here's the thing on this hurricane.

-This hurricane is supposed to go out there and track a northeasterly direction here for three, four days, but there's a big uh high pressure ridge is gonna settle over the eastern United States, the southeastern U.S., and that's gonna provide a steering current, they think for Hurricane Ophelia Vandenhoovel.
+This hurricane is supposed to go out there and track a northeasterly direction here for three, four days, but there's a big high-pressure ridge that's going to settle over the eastern United States, the southeastern U.S., and that's going to provide a steering current, they think, for Hurricane Ophelia van den Hoovel.

-It's gonna do a clockwise loop, and and they don't really know now where it's gonna go.
+And they don't really know now where it's going to go.

 The models, the models here just look funniest hurricane model display I've ever seen.